 As a child, I remember hating the fact we couldn’t go anywhere without a picnic being made first – as an adult I now see my parents reasoning!
 We were fussy eaters (as are my children), but mainly for financial reasons – buying a family lunch out soon adds up.
 As a parent myself, I am always packing picnics.
 Up until now, my preference has to been to wrap sandwiches in Tupperware, my husband would much rather the food is wrapped in plastic bags which can be thrown away rather than carried around for the rest of the day.

-Reusable sandwich wraps – I hope – are the solution.
-It’s reducing our waste, but is super light and small to carry once the food is eaten!
+Reusable sandwich wraps are the perfect solution.
+Not only are they reducing our waste, but are super light and small to carry once the food is eaten!
 Beeswax wraps are super easy to make, double up as a plate for your sandwich and are easily wiped clean once used.